gabrocheleau/merkle-patricia-trees-examples/README.md

 npm install
 ```

-Follow along with the numbered examples are in the /examples folder.
+You can follow along using the number examples in the /examples folder.

 ## 1. Creating and Updating Tries

 ### Example 1a - Creating and Updating a Base Trie

 Let's begin right away with a simple example.
-Don't worry if things aren't too clear for now.
+Don't worry if things aren't too clear for now, they will become clearer as we go.
 In this example, we'll create an empty trie, and store a single key-value pair within it.

 ```jsx
 /* Example 1a - Creating and Updating a Base Trie*/